 Arn Family Law has a diverse divorce practice focused on meeting the emotional and financial needs of each client and their children.
-We take seriously our four commitments to our clients and will fully explain the law of divorce in Maryland and your options with regard both to the divorce process and to the best outcomes for you and your family.
+We take seriously our four commitments to our clients and will fully explain the law of divorce in Annapolis, along with your options with regard both to the divorce process and to the best outcomes for you and your family.

 Divorce law overlaps with many of our other family law practice areas.
 During the divorce process, we can assist you with each of the following matters:

 - Spousal Support (Alimony)